 May Accelerate Wound Healing

-Another benefit of RLT is its ability to help improve cutaneous, or dermal, wound healing, which is any sort of injury that pierces the skin.
+Another benefit of RLT is its ability to help improve cutaneous (dermal) wound healing, which is any sort of injury that pierces the skin.

 May Promote Healthy Skin and Hair

 A 2020 study6 published in the Journal of Drugs in Dermatology found that RLT can help rejuvenate the skin by stimulating fibroblasts, which increases collagen production.
-This increase in collagen helps improve skin elasticity and minimize the appearance of fine lines and wrinkles, two classic signs of aging.
+This increase in collagen helps improve skin elasticity and minimizes the appearance of fine lines and wrinkles (two classic signs of aging).

-Finally—and this is not medical advice in any way—a 2022 study14 published in Frontiers in Oncology found that RLT slowed the progression of skin cancer.
+Finally—and this is not medical advice in any way—a 2022 study14 published in Frontiers in Oncology found that RLT slowed the progression of melanoma, which is widely considered the most dangerous form of skin cancer.
+Researchers used cell cultures and animal models to test the effectiveness of RLT and found that it prevented tumor growth and increased the expression of immune markers without damaging the surround skin tissue.

 RELATED: Best Infrared Saunas